gojescore/timetable-clowns/STATE_OF_THE_GAME.md

-# Timetable Clowns — State of the Game (Restart Kit)
+# Timetable Clowns — STATE_OF_THE_GAME.md (Restart Kit)

 When starting a NEW chat thread, paste ALL THREE:
-1) STATE_OF_THE_GAME.md
+1) this file (STATE_OF_THE_GAME.md)
 2) PROTOCOL.md
 3) the file currently being edited

-Last updated: 2026-02-10
+Last updated: 2026-02-11

 ---------------------------------------------------------------------

-🔒 NON-NEGOTIABLE RULE
+🔒 One-liner that prevents future confusion

-Client may display upgrades,
-but must never compute gameplay modifiers from them.
+Client may display upgrades, but must never compute gameplay modifiers from them; modifiers come only from player.mods (server-computed) inside STATE_SNAPSHOT.

-All gameplay modifiers come only from `player.mods` computed by the server and sent in `STATE_SNAPSHOT`.

 ---------------------------------------------------------------------